XuyangGuo/xuyangguo.github.io/_pages/about.md

 Projects
 =========
-+ 2020.7 - 2021.6, HUAWEI 2012 Lab.
-Portrait Relighting.
+* 2020.7 - 2021.6, Portrait Relighting
+  * **HUAWEI 2012 Lab**

-  Re-lighting with a single portrait image in any target lighting direction.
-To achieve realistic and available effect, we desgin a two-stage solution 1) 3D reconstruction for diffuse rendering; 2) GAN network fine-tuning.
+  * Re-lighting with a single portrait image in any target lighting direction.
+  * To achieve realistic and available effect, we desgin a two-stage solution 1) 3D reconstruction for diffuse rendering; 2) GAN network fine-tuning.

 Awards